Criticism of the government response to Hurricane Katrina: Federal Emergency Management Agency

 FEMA Director, Michael Brown, was criticized when he stated that he was not aware there were refugees in the Convention Center until September 1, three days after Hurricane Katrina hit, when Brian Williams, of NBC Nightly News, asked Mr. Brown a question about them live on the Nightly News.

 On September 2, CNN's Soledad O'Brien asked FEMA Director Mike Brown, "How is it possible that we're getting better info than you were getting ... we were showing live pictures of the people outside the Convention Center ... also we'd been reporting that officials had been telling people to go to the Convention Center ...
 I don't understand how FEMA cannot have this information."
 When pressed, Brown reluctantly admitted he had learned about the starving crowds at the Convention Center from news media reports.
 O'Brien then said to Brown, "FEMA's been on the ground four days, going into the fifth day, why no massive airdrop of food and water ... in Banda Aceh, Indonesia, they got food drops two days after the tsunami."

-Once officials became aware of the conditions at the Convention Center a small number of basic food supplies were diverted there by helicopter, but there were no large-scale deliveries until a truck convoy arrived at midday September 2 — the damage to infrastructure by the still present floodwaters and mob attacks delayed relief workers.
+Once officials became aware of the conditions at the Convention Center, a small number of basic food supplies were diverted there by helicopter.
+However, there were no large-scale deliveries until a truck convoy arrived at midday on September 2, with a slow response by authorities, as well as mob attacks on aid arrivals, delaying the provision of relief.
 Federal officials also underestimated the number of people converging on the convention center.
 Even as refugees were evacuated, more kept arriving every hour.